farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Safe_Attachments.md

 **Note:** You will not be able to validate the Safe Attachments policy.
 To do so would require that you attach a virus or malware-infected file to an email, which is something that Microsoft does not recommend.

-### Task 1 – Create a Safe Attachment policy and turn on Defender for Office 365
+### Task 1 – Create a Safe Attachment policy and turn on Microsoft Defender for Office 365

-In this task, you will turn on Windows Defender for Office 365, which provides advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.
+In this task, you will turn on Microsoft Defender for Office 365, which provides advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.
 You will also create a Safe Attachments policy that will test email attachments for malware that are sent to recipients within the xxxxxZZZZZZ.onmicrosoft.com domain.
 You will configure the policy so that if an attachment is blocked, it will be removed from the email that is sent to the recipient, and a copy of the email will be redirected to Joni Sherman for additional review.

 1. You should still be logged into your Client 1 VM as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.